 Legal Consequences of Right-of-Way Laws

-Violating right-of-way laws can result in the a number of severe penalties you must be aware of when driving in the United States.
+Violating right-of-way laws can result in a number of severe penalties that you must be aware of when driving in the United States.

-Criminal penalties: A driver may get ticketed if they violate traffic priority laws.
+Criminal penalties: A driver may be ticketed if they violate traffic priority laws.
 Significant violations could result in other penalties, like loss of a driver’s license.

 Insurance implications: Insurance costs might increase for a driver who has violated a law.